yidas/codeigniter-widget/README.md

 DEMONSTRATION
 -------------

-Define a widget then use it into Codeigniter's view:
+Define a widget then use it in Codeigniter's view:

 ```html
 <?php